mvolkmann/blog/src/swift-ui.md

 By comparison SwiftUI ...

-- is currently less capable than UIKit.
+- is currently less capable than UIKit
-- is declarative in nature than imperative.
+- is declarative in nature than imperative
+- emphasizes use of structs over classes (UIKit uses classes)
 - requires far less code to do the same things

 ## Resources